About the National Day of Remembrance and Action on Violence Against Women

 Candle-making at the Women's Resource Centre is a fun activity!
 Members of the U of C community can drop-in, bring lunch and enjoy good company!
 Free coffee & tea are provided.
 This event usually takes place mid-November each year.
 The candles are then sold on campus in the days leading up to the December 6th Memorial to cover costs with extra proceeds going toward volunteer activities at the WRC.

 Beeswax candles are $5 per pair and come in four colours (bordeaux, green, natural, purple).
-The candles are sold at the Women's Resource Centre during office hours (Monday - Friday, 8:30am - 4:30pm) and at tables in the food court of MacEwan Student Centre on the following days:
+The candles are sold at the Women's Resource Centre during office hours (Monday - Friday, 8:30am - 4:30pm) and at tables on campus on following dates:

 WOMEN'S RESOURCE CENTRE